Guide

 Key points

-• Rapamycin (Sirolimus) — Approximate half-life: ~62 hours (oral).
+• Rapamycin (Sirolimus): Approximate half-life: ~62 hours (oral).
 Route: Oral.
 Source quality: FDA label (Rapamune).
 Rapamycin is a small molecule mTOR inhibitor, FDA-approved for organ rejection prophylaxis and LAM.
 The long half-life means steady-state is reached after approximately 2 weeks of daily dosing.
 Tracked in longevity research due to ITP lifespan data in mice.

-• Metformin — Approximate half-life: ~6 hours (immediate release).
+• Metformin: Approximate half-life: ~6 hours (immediate release).
 Route: Oral.
 Source quality: FDA label (Glucophage).
 Metformin is a small molecule AMPK activator, FDA-approved for Type 2 diabetes.
 Tracked in longevity research due to the TAME trial and observational mortality data.
 Extended-release formulations have different pharmacokinetics.

-• NAD+ / NMN / NR — Approximate half-life: NAD+ cellular half-life ~1–2 hours; precursor pharmacokinetics vary.
+• NAD+ / NMN / NR: Approximate half-life: NAD+ cellular half-life ~1–2 hours; precursor pharmacokinetics vary.
 Route: Oral (supplement).
 Source quality: Peer-reviewed (Yoshino et al. 2021; Dollerup et al. 2018; FDA GRAS for NR).
 NMN was excluded from DSHEA by the FDA in 2022.
 NR has GRAS status.
 Plasma half-life of precursors is short, but cellular NAD+ elevation can persist longer.

-• Spermidine — Approximate half-life: Not well characterized as a supplement (endogenous polyamine).
+• Spermidine: Approximate half-life: Not well characterized as a supplement (endogenous polyamine).
 Route: Oral (supplement).
 Source quality: Peer-reviewed (Schwarz et al., JAMA Netw Open 2022; Hofer et al., Nat Aging 2022).
 Spermidine is a naturally occurring polyamine.
 Published human supplementation studies measure cognitive and biomarker outcomes but do not report formal plasma half-life.

-• Fisetin — Approximate half-life: ~1–3 hours (oral, based on limited PK data).
+• Fisetin: Approximate half-life: ~1–3 hours (oral, based on limited PK data).
 Route: Oral.
 Source quality: Peer-reviewed (senolytic trials; TROFFi study).
 Fisetin is a flavonoid senolytic compound.
 Human pharmacokinetic data is limited; published studies report rapid metabolism and short plasma half-life.

-• MOTS-c — Half-life: Not well characterized in humans.
+• MOTS-c: Half-life: Not well characterized in humans.
 Route: Research (various).
 Source quality: Preclinical only (Lee et al., Cell Metabolism 2015).
 MOTS-c is a mitochondrial-derived peptide.
 Published data is primarily preclinical.
 No interventional human trials with pharmacokinetic endpoints have been published.

-• Epitalon — Half-life: Not well characterized in humans.
+• Epitalon: Half-life: Not well characterized in humans.
 Route: Subcutaneous or intranasal (research).
 Source quality: Peer-reviewed (Khavinson et al.; Russian studies).
 Epitalon (Ala-Glu-Asp-Gly) is a tetrapeptide studied for telomerase activation.
 Published research is primarily from a single Russian research group without independent Western replication.
 No human pharmacokinetic half-life has been established.

-• DSIP (Delta Sleep-Inducing Peptide) — Half-life: Not well characterized in humans (clinical literature is old and inconclusive).
+• DSIP (Delta Sleep-Inducing Peptide): Half-life: Not well characterized in humans (clinical literature is old and inconclusive).
 Route: Various (research).
 Source quality: Peer-reviewed (1970s–1980s clinical studies).
 DSIP is a nonapeptide isolated from rabbit brain extract.
 Early clinical studies showed mixed and inconclusive sleep effects.
 Modern pharmacokinetic data is absent.

 Rapamune (sirolimus) Label Information

-U.S. Food and Drug Administration · Primary regulatory · 2023-09-01 · accessed 2026-07-01
+U.S. Food and Drug Administration · Primary regulatory · Sep 1, 2023 · accessed Jul 1, 2026

 FDA-approved prescribing label for Rapamune (sirolimus), indicated for prophylaxis of organ rejection in kidney transplant patients and for the treatment of lymphangioleiomyomatosis (LAM).